hep-lbdl/dimuonAD/README.md

 Next, analysis-dependent cuts and modifications need to be applied to the data.
 These may involve:

 - choosing signal region(s) (SR) and sideband region(s) (SB) (and therefore choosing a specific resonance to analyze)
-- applying specific observable cuts (such as the anti-isolation cut for the $\Upsilon$ study (cite))
+- applying specific observable cuts (such as the anti-isolation cut for the $\Upsilon$ study)
 - applying additional event filters (e.g. triggering)
-- injecting a BSM signal for setting limits (cite).

 In addition, a specific set of analysis features for the classical and ML studies can be specified.